Hardlight (song)

-"Hardlight" is a song by Australian indie rock band Spacey Jane, released independently on 18 May 2022 as the fifth single from their second studio album, Here Comes Everybody.
-Premiered with Jack Saunders on BBC Radio 1, it peaked at number 37 on the NZ Hot Singles chart, and was considered by some outlets as a favourite to top the Triple J Hottest 100 of 2022 countdown, on which it was voted into third place.
-Following its appearance on the Triple J Hottest 100, it entered the ARIA Singles Chart at number 68.
-In August 2022, the band released a re-recorded version as part of Spotify Singles.
+"Hardlight" is a song by Australian indie rock band Spacey Jane, released on 18 May 2022 as the fifth single to their second studio album, Here Comes Everybody.
+Premiered on BBC Radio 1, it peaked at number 68 on the ARIA Singles chart and number 37 on the NZ Hot Singles chart.
+The song was considered a favourite to top Triple J's Hottest 100 of 2022, on which it was polled into third place.
+"Hardlight" won Best Single at the 2023 Rolling Stone Australia Awards.
+In 2024, the song was certified gold by the Australian Recording Industry Association for selling 35,000 units.

 Background and release

 On 10 February 2022, the band announced on Triple J's breakfast program Bryce & Ebony that their forthcoming studio album would be titled Here Comes Everybody.
 On the same day as the announcement, they issued its third single, "Sitting Up".
 On 8 April, "It's Been a Long Day" was released as the fourth, and "Hardlight" followed on 19 May 2022.
 The song premiered on BBC Radio 1 with Jack Saunders, and the band shared details of a forthcoming Australian tour on the same day.
 A music video was also released, directed by Nick Mckk, which sees the band performing on a boat sailing through the Yarra River.